aczaldivar/MP1-TicTacToe/EXPLANATION.md

   [null, null, null],
   [null, null, null]
 ];
 We assign first player ‘X’ or and second player ‘O’ by creating a function.
+Math.random is used to determine a number between 0 and 1 and picks the first move to the play with the highest number.
-Math.random is used to determine outcome after player choice. let cells = document.querySelectorAll('td');
+let cells = document.querySelectorAll('td');
 function determineFirstPlayer() {
   let player1 = Math.random();